 Based on the state's occupational employment projections and Lightcast job posting data, we determined that computer and information technology occupations, nursing, several mid-skilled healthcare occupations, and healthcare support roles face the most significant employee shortages.
 It is important to note that many other occupations will be considered in each local workforce development area (Metro North, Metro South/West, Boston) for local training grants and career pathway development.
-This list below is the focus for regional efforts that cut across all three WDBs: At the 5-digit level, they mostly fall under these eight groups below:
+This list below is the focus for regional efforts that cut across all three WDBs.
+At the 5-digit level, they mostly fall under these eight groups below:

-- Computer and Information Analysts (SOC: 15-1120) - Software Developers and Programmers (SOC: 15-1130) - Database Administrators and Network Architects (SOC: 15-1140) - Computer Support Specialists (SOC: 15-1150) - Registered Nurses (SOC: 29-1140) - Health Technologists and Technicians (SOC: 29-2000) - Nursing, Psychiatric, and Home Health Aides (SOC: 31-1000) - Counselors, Social Workers, and other social services specialists (SOC: 21-1000).
+- Computer and Information Analysts (SOC: 15-1120) - Software Developers and Programmers (SOC: 15-1130) - Database Administrators and Network Architects (SOC: 15-1140) - Computer Support Specialists (SOC: 15-1150) - Registered Nurses (SOC: 29-1140)

+- Respiratory Therapists (SOC: 29-1126) - Health Technologists and Technicians (SOC: 29-2000) - Nursing, Psychiatric, and Home Health Aides (SOC: 31-1000) - Counselors, Social Workers, and other social services specialists (SOC: 21-1000).
 See Appendix A for more details on specific occupations that are being considered.

 There are entry-level occupations in computer/IT fields, healthcare support, and behavioral health that offer pathways to higher-wage careers with additional training/certifications.
 Examples of career pathways in these fields are shown in Appendix B. Through the regional planning process and the convenings mentioned previously, we intend to strengthen pathways for upward mobility in partnership with employers and training and educational organizations.
+We believe a key component of this strategy will be to support opportunities to train more STEM teachers so that high schools and colleges can expand course offerings and program capacity in our priority computer/ IT and health professions pathways.
+Diversifying the STEM teaching workforce is also critical to young people see themselves in these fields.